10 Exercises To Do In the Pool

 - Never push your body through pain during any exercise.

-- Although you will not sweat with pool exercises, it is still important to drink plenty of water.
+- Although you will not notice that you sweat with pool exercises, it is still important to drink plenty of water.

 10 Excellent Exercises for the Pool